ANNOUNCEMENT - December 2018

 The Noosa North Shore Beach Campground is located on the north shore of the Noosa River in a superb location right on the beach and surrounded by National Park.

-The campground has limited amenities and basic facilities and is ideally suited to the more self-sufficient camper.
+The campground has basic amenities and is ideally suited to the more self-sufficient camper.

 The site is a popular with campers who love to get away from it all and enjoy fishing, surfing, bushwalking, beach walking or 4 wheel driving.
 Vehicle access to the beach is available a few hundred metres north of the campground, providing a spectacular drive up the beach to Double Island Point, and across to Fraser Island.